 The architecture of the House of Este

 The façade of the castle represents the vision of Girolamo da Carpi, who designed it in the 16th century.
 The structure is surrounded by a moat and has drawbridges and three entrances.
-The draw bridges are flanked with brick work ravelins.
-According to the original design there had to be a fourth entrance, but it was never made to allow enough room for the kitchen rooms.
+The draw bridges are flanked with brickwork ravelins.
+According to the original design, there had to be the fourth entrance, but it was never made to allow enough room for the kitchen rooms.

 The building still looks like a medieval fortress, especially at its bottom.
 Higher than that, the battlements were replaced with balconies which were elegantly made with white stone.
-Another storey was added and was covered with a skew roof.
-The towers were then improved and were made graceful with their roof top terraces.
+Another story was added and was covered with a skew roof.
+The towers were then improved and were made graceful with their rooftop terraces.

 The Gothic Rooms

-At its centre lies a scale model of the castle as it looked in the earlier years of its construction.
-The remaining three Gothic Rooms have been dedicated to Borso, Leonello and Alberto d’Este.
+At its center lies a scale model of the castle as it looked in the earlier years of its construction.
+The remaining three Gothic Rooms have been dedicated to Borso, Leonello, and Alberto d’Este.

 The Renaissance Palaces